Jeffim-dev/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+   The Dom is an API provided byt the brower not JS.
+It is an interface to add, delete, and change content on a webpage.

 2. What is an event?

+   Every interaction a use has with a site.

 3. What is an event listener?

+   When an event happens, we listen for the specific events on specific elemets to do something about it.

 4. Why would we convert a NodeList into an Array?

+   A nodelist is array-like.
+It can't be used with methods like forEach and map.

 5. What is a component?

+   A section of reusable code to be able to use our code DRY.

 ### Git Set up